foundling/Python-Book/templates/chapters/iterables.md

     #b
     #c

-And that is because an iterator is a contract that defines how the underlying data is treated.
-So whatever an object's underlying sequence is, if that object is an iterator, that data can be accessed through iteration.
+And that is because an iterator is an abstraction of a data type.
+In other words, an iterator has a contract that defines how the underlying data is treated.
+So if an object has the requisite properties, it meets the contract, so its data can be accessed through iteration.
+Things get cooler, as you can make your own custom objects that can have properties like iteration which the language supports directly.

 Below, we are trying to iterate through an integer.
 We get a `TypeError` because we've tried to use a control structure that expects an iterable but we've given it the integer `number`.
 You can think of a `TypeError` as an error that results from the violation of a contract.